Qlik-PE/Kofax/README.md

 ### Viewing Data

 One the Data has been loaded in Qlik Sense via your connections.
-Qlik sense app will show the follwowing inside Qlik Sene Hub.
+Kofax Qlik Sense app will show the follwowing inside Qlik Sene Hub.
 ![Qlik Sense Hub](./media/image-splash.jpeg)

-You Sample Kofax App will lay out the data in the following with Application Name and Sheets.
+You Sample Kofax Qlik Sense App will lay out the data in the following with Name and Sheets.
 Click on Any Sheets and start exploring your data.

 ![Qlik App Layout](./media/image-layout.jpeg)